 Deadline for Commencing Legal Action

-- If the airline refuses or ignores your claim, then you need to enforce your rights by commencing a legal action within a specific amount of time of your flight:
+- If the airline refuses or ignores your claim, then you need to enforce your rights by commencing a legal action within 2 years of your flight.

-- If you miss this deadline you lose your rights to compensation.
+- If you miss this deadline you lose your right to compensation.

 Where and How to Commence Legal Action